TOUR DATES: April 15 – 30, 2022.

 - Cooking class and lunch in a private home.

 - Entrance to all historical sights on the itinerary such as Çatalhuyuk ancient city, Ephesus, etc.

 - Private Tokat scarf printing workshop with your creation to take home.

 - SPECIAL!
 Photo book of your adventure once you return.

-Not included: Turkish visa fee [$20 for U.S.]; free-day optional activities, airport transportation for early arrivals, departure transportation, guide and driver tips, hot-air balloon ride, and bottled water when not in the van.
-Most hotels have complementary bottled water.
+Not included: Turkish visa fee [$50 for U.S.]; free-day optional activities, airport transportation for early arrivals, departure transportation, guide and driver tips (we will give you guidelines), and optional hot-air balloon ride [pay around $200 directly to the balloon company].
+Most hotels have complementary bottled water and free internet.

-NOTE: Occasionally the guide will order a generous selection of different dishes so you can taste everything, to familiarize yourself with delicious homestyle Turkish cuisine.
-And sometimes in a family-style home-based restaurant, everyone will be served a delicious set meal.
+FOOD NOTE: Occasionally in a restaurant, the guide will order a generous selection of different dishes so you can taste everything, to familiarize yourself with delicious home-style Turkish cuisine.
+And sometimes in a family style home-based restaurant, everyone will be served a delicious set meal.
 At these events, vegetarians who can be a bit flexible will find enough vegetable dishes, fresh breads and pasta to survive quite comfortably!
-But many typical Turkish dishes do have a small amount of meat, such as stuffed eggplant or stuffed peppers and zucchini.
+But many typical Turkish dishes do include meat, such as stuffed eggplant or stuffed peppers and zucchini.
+Kebabs of eggplant, tomatoes and onions are common alongside the chicken and beef kebabs.
 More on food later.